cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 .
 Address system:
 .
 TAU private key: the base for all address; TAU public Key hash to TAU address for main chain;
 .
 AttachmentRoot and nounce, the community is designed for handle file sharing, rather than list all tx, it list files and seeders in global key-value pair
+.
+TAU is the boot strap for community chain. community chain claim initial genesis and miner info on TAU.
+Kademlia DHT is used to get initial relay for communtiy genesis addresses. before tau launch, we provide fixed relay for community chain.
 ```
 ### A.1 When a miner receives Graphysync request for producing future state